Michael Bannon

 Michael Bannon is a golf coach from Northern Ireland.
-He is the current coach of the 2011 U.S. Open champion, Rory McIlroy, and worked with him from a young age.
+He is the current coach of the 2011 U.S. Open, 2012 and 2014 PGA Championship, 2014 Open Championship, and 2025 Masters Tournament champion Rory McIlroy, and worked with him from a young age.
 Bannon was the golf professional at Bangor Golf Club, and previously at Holywood Golf Club, where he worked with McIlroy.
 As a golfer, Bannon competed in the 1997 Irish PGA Championship.

 Michael Bannon left his job at Bangor Golf Club to work full-time for world number one Rory McIlroy in October 2012.